dacostapiece/callhome/README.md

 Description: This component checks externally from SSH Server <br>
 if the callback SSH Tunnel connection to Raspberry is working.
 It will try to connect to Raspberry SSH Service.<br>

-If requested, you don't need to setup a Component group. <br>
+<i>If requested, you don't need to setup a Component group. <br>
 You can leave as it is or play with it later on as pleased.
 This project doesn't use Component group.<br>

-If Components wouldn't be requested at the new account startup, you'll need to setup them later.<br>
+If Components wouldn't be requested at the new account startup, you'll need to setup them later.<br></i>

 e) In the current situation, after four components were added, just click Next<br>
 f) Upload a Status Panel image logo or click Next, you can add it later on<br>